andrewzhang505/EtriCA-storygeneration/README.md

+# EtriCA implementation on Limericks
+Work done by Group 49: Andrew Zhang, Zhiyang Xu, Linkai Shao, Ruijie Rao, Chi San Chen
+## Project Abstract
+This project presents the implementation of the Event-Triggered Context-Aware Story Generation Model Augmented by Cross Attention on Limericks (EtriCA) for generating context-aware limericks.
+EtriCA is a neural network-based model proposed by Li et al. (2020) that utilizes an event sequence and context information to generate limericks with cross-attention mechanism.
+We implemented EtriCA and further augmented it with a rhyme scheme to improve the generation of rhyming limericks.
+The paper discusses the model's architecture, training, and testing procedures.
+Our experimental results show that the augmented model is capable of generating limericks with reasonable coherence and some level of rhyming patterns, although there is still room for improvement.
+Overall, this work demonstrates the potential of EtriCA for generating context-aware limericks and serves as a starting point for further research in this area.

+## How to Reproduce
+### Preprocessing data
+First, clean the raw data from whatever source and put it in the format of one story/limerick per line, with white space as the separation.
+Make sure that the length of each story/limerick is not too long, and the number of separation is about 5.

+Second, Use the preprocess.ipynb notebook script in the preprocessing folder to process your raw data into Etrica_input and HINT_input files.
+Will need to import the event_anotator.py file from original EtriCA.

+### Training
+...

 # EtriCA-storygeneration
 This repository is the code and resources for the paper [EtriCA: Event-Triggered Context-Aware Story Generation Augmented by Cross Attention](https://arxiv.org/abs/2210.12463)